Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/data.md

 Moduli of Vector Bundles, Online Seminar by students, July-November, 2020

+### Workshops and Conferences in the Future (I might attend)

+<a href="https://sites.google.com/site/agneshomepage/algebraic-geometry-northeastern-series" target="_blank">Algebraic Geometry Northeastern Series, at Dartmouth College, Hanover, NH, November 8-10th, 2024</a>

+<a href="https://sites.google.com/a/wagsymposium.org/current/" target="_blank">Western Algebraic Geometry Symposium, at the University of Arizona, Tucson, AZ, November 16-17th, 2024</a>

+<a href="https://sites.google.com/view/gags2025" target="_blank">Georgia Algebraic Geometry Symposium, at the University of Georgia, Athens, Georgia, March 21-23rd, 2025</a>

 ### Workshops and Conferences

 <a href="https://pages.uoregon.edu/belias/WARTHOG/CoulCat/index.html" target="_blank">2023 WARTHOG workshop on the topic of “Categorified Coulomb branches”, Eugene, USA, July 10-14th, 2023</a>